rapidsai/spark-examples/README.md

 We have two ways to demonstrate our apps: Run our apps with `spark-submit` in a console or set up a jupyter notebook with [`Toree`](https://toree.apache.org/)

 ## spark-submit
-here we only use a small part in Mortgage dataset to demo, e.g. dataset of 2000Q1:
+Here we only use a small part of the Mortgage dataset to demo, e.g. dataset of 2000Q1:

 Run GPU version:
 ```bash